joni0108/Just_MQL_Framework/README.md

 - [@JoniGG](https://github.com/JoniGG)

 # TODO
+- Add the CTime class to work with servers and local time, and with user time-zones
-Extend the framework features with other useful libraries that works in both languages
+- Extend the framework features with other useful libraries that works in both languages